|Nutrition Facts (per serving)|

-Nobody can deny that stuffing is an essential part of any Thanksgiving meal.
+Stuffing is usually considered an essential part of the Thanksgiving meal.
 But does that mean that diners eating low carb or keto diets have to miss out?
 Certainly not because this recipe incorporates all the essential ingredients of any great stuffing minus the bread.

 Like any great stuffing, we begin by sauteing some aromatics like onion, carrots and celery.
 Adding mushrooms (whichever kind is your favorite) lends an earthy, savory flavor and then, of course, we add the all important herbs.
 Thanksgiving tastes like rosemary, sage, and thyme and the holidays are definitely the time to use fresh herbs for maximum flavor.